physik932/code-sample/README.md

 application.
 I believe all of these tools are extremely useful and flexible, and will continue to learn how to work with them.

-_Note : I added the section below during development as notes to myself.
+_Note: I added the section below during development as notes to myself.
 I thought it would be fine to keep them to show my thought process and how I got from start to finish.
 Thanks for reading._

 #### 2018-04-01 - Evening
 I ran into a final issue when cleaning up my README where Spotify's Dockerfile Maven plugin and Maven's Assembly Plugin had conflicts.
-I documented it above.
+I documented it the notes above.

 #### 2018-04-01 - Morning
 I finally got the deployment to Amazon's Elastic Beanstalk to work with help of the Maven Assembly Plugin.
-The plugin picks up the Dockerfile and jar file into a zip file when I run `mvn clean package`.
-I uploaded the zip into an elastic beanstalk application configured for a single docker container and a web server.
-The Dockerfile was use java 8 and the jar file.
+The plugin picks up the Dockerfile and JAR file into a ZIP file when I run `mvn clean package`.
+I uploaded the zip into a new Elastic Beanstalk application configured for a single docker container and a web server.
+The Dockerfile was set up with Java 8 and the rest of the settings were minimal.
 Once set up, I was able to access it at `http://motd.us-east-2.elasticbeanstalk.com/`.
 I used Postman to test the PUT function with a new MOTD as the message body.

 #### 2018-03-31
 I've loved Spring so far.
+JpaRepository and Autowiring into the controller were easy to set up basic CRUD operations.
-JpaRepository, autowiring into the controller, using an H2 database with simple props set up in the application.properties has all been *really* easy.
-Setting up mock tests and running the local server with testing help from Postman is also really easy.
-At this point I can updated the MOTD and iterative requests work as expected.
+I used an H2 database with one table and one row of the current MOTD.
+In the application.properties, I set up some basic properties for the database and console access when deployed.
+Setting up tests to run like a real web server was also great with the Mock framework built in for Spring.
+Deploying the app locally, I was able to test from Postman.
+At this point, I can update the MOTD and iterative requests work as expected.

-For clarity, I renamed Motd to MotdMain and am using Motd as an entity class tied to my h2 database.
-Its initially populated by a data.sql file under src/main/resources.
-The test was expanded to test my PUT function on the root web address (auth be damned).
+For clarity, I renamed Motd to MotdMain for the Spring application context.
+I am using Motd as an entity class.

-If this was to be a real web app, I'd have auth set up for the update.
-A simple login app would be easy to use to see history of MOTDs and maybe instead of updating via PUT, you would only create with it.
-A POST function could be created to update which MOTD we want based on a id setup, and the GET could be expanded to output all MOTDs available.
+It's initially populated by the data.sql file under src/main/resources.
+I built a second test for the update function.

 #### 2018-03-29
-Started with fixing the test.
-As I've never worked with Spring Boot, I cloned the Spring Boot Hello World as an example.
+Started with fixing the test by adding the correct message to the expected body.
+To teach myself Spring, I followed your advice and cloned the Spring Boot Hello World project.

-I've set up a basic H2 database using Spring.
-I'm really surprised how easy it was to add the dependency, a schema, and data file to prototype the H2 setup in my local web app.
-Most of the magic is being done by Spring and that is awesome.

-The plan now is to tie CRUD operations to H2 with the REST operations in my controller.
+I've set up a basic H2 database for the persistence of the MOTD.
+The plan now is to tie CRUD operations in H2 to the REST operations in my controller.

-If I have time, I'm planning to tie my domain to Elastic Beanstalk and Route 53 to set up a basic web app in AWS.
-If I have more time, I'll add some basic front end or error handling.

 # Charter Enterprise MOTD Sample Project
 A small project to help assess candidate experience with web services and our technology stack.